PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   index across both terminal three-round convergence loops;
 - `902cab42` indexes the singleton-Reshape and stale-Transpose Conv-input repair pair and shares one index across its primary and fallback invocations;
-- the current checkpoint indexes the wrong-way NCHW-to-NHWC Transpose-before- Conv sanitizer and removes its per-match consumer-map rebuild.
+- `79d30ae1` indexes the wrong-way NCHW-to-NHWC Transpose-before-Conv sanitizer and removes its per-match consumer-map rebuild;
+- the current checkpoint centralizes direct and PyTorch recurrent orphan-step alias repair in one Torch-free differential-index owner.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain